-Annual Stipend/Salary for Full-time Interns \$30 ,000 Annual Stipend/Salary for Half-time Interns N IA Program provides access to medical insurance for intern?
-Yes If access to medical insurance is provided: Trainee contribution to cost required?
-Yes Coverage of family member(s) available?
-Yes Coverage of legally married partner available?
-Yes Coverage of domestic partner available?
-Yes Hours of Annual Paid Personal Time Off (PTO and/or Vacation) 80 hours (10 days) Encomp assed in Hours of Annual Paid Sick Leave PT 0 In the event of medical conditions and/or family needs that require extended leave, does the program allow reasonable unpaid leave to interns/residents in excess of personal time off and sick leave?
+Annual Stipend/Salary for Full-time Interns: \$30,000 Annual Stipend/Salary for Half-time Interns: NA

+Program provides access to

+- · medical insurance for intern?
 Yes

+Trainee contribution Yes

+Coverage of family member(s) available?
+Yes

+Coverage of legally married partner available?
+Yes

+Coverage of domes tic partner available?
+Yes

+Hours of Annual Paid Persor nal Time Off (PTO and/or Vacation): 80 hours (10 days)

+Hours of Annual Paid Sick Le eave: This is encompassed in the PTO

+tions and/or family needs that require exten onable unpaid leave to interns/residents in e ave?

+Other Bonofite

+Other Benefits: Eligibility by FTE Benefit